AustinJMann/hiddriver360/README.md

 2. Load it at runtime or add it to the plugin list in `launch.ini`.
 3. Connect the Proteus puck and power on the paired Triton controllers.

-Proteus interfaces 2 through 5 correspond to four independent wireless slots.
 Each connected Triton is registered as a virtual Xbox 360 controller when an XAM player position is available.
 A connected slot that cannot bind immediately is retried automatically.
-Disconnects, reconnects, controller power cycles, and slot rebinding are handled by the background Proteus service.

 Supported input includes face buttons, D-pad, shoulders, stick clicks, menu and view, both sticks, analog triggers, and the guide button.
-The driver periodically suppresses the firmware keyboard/mouse fallback while a controller is active.

-Rumble forwards each virtual controller's left/right motor strengths to its Proteus slot, with periodic refresh, coalescing, and retry handling.
-Rumble has been confirmed working on console in Black Ops II.
+Rumble is implemented and works, but it might feel weird in some games.
+This is a know issue when converting rumble designed for use with a motor to the Trition controller.
+I have implemented a curve and cutoff that makes it feel better, but some games still feel a bit off or cause a rumble pulsing feeling.

 ## Current limitations